This video is outdated and doesn’t include many new features, but it explains the general purpose and spirit behind this tool.

 Double click or right click on any weapon to copy its stats into soft orange cells on other pages.

-Double click on Item ID of the weapon to open a JSON query for that weapon for your default browser.
+Double click on Item ID of the weapon to open a API query for that weapon in your default browser.

 The Toolbox is not perfect, and may sometimes pull wrong stats, or fail to pull stats at all.
 There is no substitute for looking at a query with your own eyes.